Skip to content

 i.e. here we have 8 groups (CHS), where N is the number of channels in that group.

-The baseline CORREL output will list the total # of channels with a highly-correlated partners:
+The baseline CORREL output will list the total number of channels with highly correlated partners:

 destrat out.db +CORREL